Greenway Trail Surface

 In early spring or after heavy rains, places on the trail may be muddy.
 A hybrid bicycle is probably the best choice for the Greenway.
 An off road bike is fine but not necessary, while a road bike will work but is a little rough for riding the Greenway.

-The trail is closed in Letchworth Park from .5 miles south of the Parade Grounds to the Genesee River in Portageville (a section of Park Trail #7) due to potentially dangerous conditions from work related to installation of the new railroad bridge.
+The trail is Permanently Closed in Letchworth Park from about mile 53 south of the Parade Grounds to the Genesee River in Portageville (a portion of Park Trail #7) due to dangerous conditions resulting from land sliding into the gorge.
 Please obey barricades and signage at both ends of this closure.

 Trail users need to be aware of potential flooding in the Belfast area.
 There are two areas of flooding, Hughes to Gleason Hill Road and Rt.
 305 to Tibbetts Hill Road.
 Parks staff are working on solving the flooding in these areas.